uw-dims/dims-tp/source/testidentification.rst

 stress the Tupelo software by inputting a large disk image, on the order of 1 or even 2TB.

+.. todo:: Fill in SR reference (then remove this todo)

-1. Test Levels: integration, system
+#.
+Test Levels: integration, system

-2. Test classes: stress, timing
+#.
+Test classes: stress, timing

-3. Qualification Method: Demonstration, inspection
+#.
+Qualification Method: Demonstration, inspection

-4. Contract Reference: C3.1.2.c.3
+#.
+SR reference: [was Contract Reference: C3.1.2.c.3]

-5. Type of Data Recorded: Copy of test disk content stored in Tupelo store.
+#.
+Type of Data Recorded: Copy of test disk content stored in Tupelo store.

 Tupelo Network Failure Test